Department Head: Professor Evan Ward

 Joint program with Mystic Marinelife Aquarium.
 Three credits.
 One 3-hour class period; one field trip.
 Offered at Mystic Marinelife Aquarium.
 Prerequisite: one year college laboratory biology and permission of instructor.

 Instructors from different areas of expertise discuss the natural history, evolution, anatomy, physiology, husbandry, and conservation of marine mammals.
 Current research is emphasized.
-(Special registration and fee: Contact Mystic Marinelife Aquarium, Mystic, CT 06355.
+(Special registration: Contact Mystic Marinelife Aquarium, Mystic, CT 06355.
 860-572-5955.)